Frequently Asked Questions

 A: That is the perspective that has kept them underutilized to-date.
 The Upper Midwest has more potential renewable energy production capability than can be used there.
 The PftP project proposes to change that by enabling HVDC transmission from those underutilized resources to markets to the East and West that can use them.
 This involves using similar existing and proposed HVDC transmission reaching from California to Chicago.

 A: These location options were stated in the interest of potential CDS Participants, who will decide what option(s) they want.
 A location in Northwest Iowa would directly connect the Iowa wind fields and allow integration with the proposed Rock Island Soo Green HVDC development from there eastward to Indiana.
 An Omaha location would make the project primarily Nebraska-oriented.
-A Sioux Falls or Brookings connection would facilitate integration of the recently-completed CapX2020 345 kV facilities in Minnesota, Wisconsin and the Dakotas.
+A Sioux Falls or Brookings connection would facilitate integration of the recently completed CapX2020 345 kV facilities in Minnesota, Wisconsin and the Dakotas, and the proposed MISO Tranche 2.1, 765 kVAC projects.

 Q: Is collecting renewable energy across a large geographic area the primary goal of a PftP development?